 The survey included interviews and questionnaires conducted with banks, industry organizations, and fintech firms, with a view to understanding the current AI landscapes in the banking industry.

-Recently, the HKMA jointly launched the Fin+Tech Collaboration Platform with the Hong Kong Science and Technology Parks to support fintech development in a technology-centric approach.
+Recently, the HKMA jointly launched the Fin+Tech Collaboration Platform with the Hong Kong Science and Technology Parks to support fintech development in Hong Kong in a technology-centric approach.

 Industry players can make use of the platform to organize fintech-related activities to explore innovative solutions, identify talents, and seek collaboration opportunities, according to the HKMA.